megan-lynn-tucker/Technical-Writing-Portfolio/README.md

 I was the original writer for these documents.
 These documents were written in XML.

 Notable documentation projects:
 * Wrote the File Transfer guide from scratch.
 This involved requesting a new package, updating the landing page, requesting translations, and creating new entities for the guide.
+This user guide includes the installation guide, user manual, and release notes.